 Data on migration that could be induced by Figure 9: Projections from the 'Groundswell' report the slow-onset effects of climate change is insufficiently used for policy-making.
 The slow-onset effects of climate change are more difficult to identify and address than rapid-onset disasters, but there are several institutions collecting data that could be relevant to plan for future climate change-induced migration.
-In the recent 'Groundswell' report for example, the World Bank identified hotspots projected to have high levels of climate change-induced in- or outmigration because of varying water availability and crop yields (see Figure 9 on the right).
-It is unclear however, to what extent this data was shared in time with the relevant governments and if it was, to what extent the governments used it.
+In the recent 'Groundswell' report for example, the World Bank identified hotspots projected to have high levels of climate change-induced in- or outmigration because of varying water availability and crop yields (see Figure 9 on the right).49 It is unclear however, to what extent this data was shared in time with the relevant governments and if it was, to what extent the governments used it.
 For example, Senegal's draft national migration policy still plans for the 'identification of areas at risk for territorial planning purposes', while some of his data has been already collected (not only by the World Bank - see for example the data published in the latest GIECC report).
 The forthcoming 'Africa Climate Mobility Initiative' (a joint undertaking of the AUC, the United

-OUT-MIGRATION

-High certainty in high levels of climate out-migration
+IN-MIGRATION High certainty in high levels of climate in-migration Moderate certainty in high levels of climate in-migration OUT-MIGRATION High certainty in high levels of climate out-migration